FIRE MAGIC

 TORCHBEARERS

 Often referred to as “living bonfires”, Torchbearers are powered by the flame within them.
 This can be a boon to their skill and social standing, but can also be to their detriment.
-Torchbearers tend to, much like Skyspinners, find their home among others, often proudly declaring themselves “people people”, and make fine acquaintances, leaders, and close friends.
-Torchbearers seek the approval and happiness of those around them to “fuel their fire” as they refer to it.
-Their magical energy can often take the form of inspiration brought on by those they keep close, and as such these mages can be caught listening to their heart rather than their head when it comes to decision-making, or being easily influenced by those around them.
-This can work well, or can occasionally lead to rash or impulsive decisions.
+Torchbearers tend to, much like Skyspinners, find their home among others - often proudly declaring themselves “people people" - and make fine acquaintances, leaders, and close friends.
+Torchbearers seek the approval and happiness of those around them, to “fuel their fire,” as they refer to it.
+Their magical energy can take the form of inspiration brought on by those they keep close, and as such these mages have a tendency to listen to their heart over their head, or be easily influenced by those around them.
+This can work well, or can lead to rash or impulsive decisions.

 While most Torchbearers rely on the rush they get from engaging in group dynamics, some more introverted Torchbearers have been known to follow their heart in other ways, focusing all of their time and energy into their passions on their own or with small groups of people.
 In any case, it is a commonly-accepted trait of torchbearers to be the first one bounding towards risk or adventure when it comes to something they truly care about.